distributed-lab/SimplicityHL/book/src/function.md

 ```

 The `main` function is a reserved name and must exist in every program.
-Simfony programs are always "binaries".
+SimplicityHL programs are always "binaries".
 There is no support for "libraries".

 ## Jets